 A starter interlock shall be installed to prevent actuation of the starter if the clutch pedal is not depressed.

-8. Color.
+8. Color

 Chassis, including wheels, front bumper, rails and lettering shall be black.
-Backs of mirrors should be non-gloss black.
-The balance of the bus should be yellow.
+The balance of the bus Hood, Cowl and Fenders shall be NSBY.

-Hood, Cowl and Fenders B. All paint shall meet the lead-free standards.
+B. All paint shall be lead-free .

-C. Exception: Activity buses shall not be painted NSBY.
-(See Item 80.)
+C. Exception: MFSAB buses shall not be painted NSBY (see item 81.).

-9. Drive Shaft.
+9. Drive Shaft

 Drive shaft shall be protected by metal guard or guards to prevent it from whipping through floor or dropping to ground if broken.

-10. Electrical System.
+10. Electrical System

-Battery.
-See Item 4.
+Battery (see item 4.).

-Alternator.
-See Item 2.
+Alternator (see item 2.).

-Lights and signals.
-See Item 21.
+Lights and signals (see item 21.).

-Wiring.
-See Item 79.
+Wiring (see item 80.).

-Power terminal.
-Chassis manufacturer shall provide an electric power source terminal for bus body power connection.
-Wiring from the power source in wiring terminal shall have a current carrying capacity of 125 amperes continuous (minimum four gauge wire).
-If the bus is to be equipped with Air Conditioning or Wheelchair Lift, current carrying capacity shall be increased to 150 amperes continuous.
+Power terminal: Chassis manufacturer shall provide an electric power source terminal for bus body power connection.
+Wiring from the power source in wiring terminal shall have a current carrying capacity of 125 amps continuous (minimum four gauge wire).
+If the bus is to be equipped with Air Conditioning or Wheelchair Lift, current carrying capacity shall be increased to 150 amps continuous.

-This conductor shall be routed to cover the least distance practicable between points of termination.
+1. This conductor shall be routed to cover the least distance practicable between points of termination.
 It should be of continuous size protected by fusible links, fuses, circuit breakers, or a resettable electronic circuit protection device, no more than 24 inches from the battery.
-The terminal shall be of the single post-type, minimum of one-fourth inch (1/4”) stud and located in an accessible location for service, subject to approval of the Department of Education.
+The terminal shall be of the single post-type, minimum of one-fourth inch stud and located in an accessible location for service .

-Light terminal.
-The chassis manufacturer shall provide a wire terminal adjacent to or in the under dash area of the left side panel accessible to the body company for connection of rear brake lights, tail lights, turn signal lights, and back-up lights.
+Light terminal: The chassis manufacturer shall provide a wire terminal adjacent to or in the under dash area of the left side panel accessible to the body company for connection of rear brake lights, tail lights, turn signal lights, and back-up lights.
 A terminal strip consisting of individual terminals with each terminal properly identified shall be provided to meet this requirement.

-Fuse.
-All fuses shall be located in fuse block and properly identified for the circuit protected.
+Fuses: All fuses shall be located in fuse block and properly identified for the circuit protected.

 Each chassis circuit shall be color-coded and a diagram of the circuits shall be included with the chassis.